-As far as we know, the bilinear sequence regression model (or BSR) \eqref{eq:teacher} was not yet studied in the context of sequence modelling, neither as a model for synthetic data nor as an analytically tractable model for learning.
-It was, however, studied in the literature under the umbrella of \textit{matrix sensing}~\cite{recht2010guaranteed,Donoho_2013,schulke16} in the context of signal processing where $U^*$ and $V^*$ represent a hidden signal that is to be recovered.
-In matrix sensing each input matrix $X^{\mu}\in \bbR^{L \times d}$ is seen as a random linear projection operator, and the task becomes to retrieve the (sometimes sparse) signals $U^*, V^*$ from the projections.
+Going back to the related work on matrix sensing where each input matrix $X^{\mu}\in \bbR^{L \times d}$ is seen as a random linear projection operator, and the task becomes to retrieve the (sometimes sparse) signals $U^*, V^*$ from the projections.
 The well-known line of work represented by \cite{recht2010guaranteed,Donoho_2013} proposes and analyses an algorithm based on a convex relaxation of the problem, where the nuclear norm (defined as the sum of singular values) of the matrix $S^* = U^* V^* / \sqrt{r}$ is minimized.
 Similarly to other convex relaxations, this algorithm, however, reaches suboptimal performance with respect to the Bayes-optimal estimator.
 Another line of work considered the matrix sensing problem solved via gradient descent in an over-parameterized setting: their findings suggested that gradient descent with infinitesimal initialization could have implicit regularization towards the minimum nuclear norm~\cite{gunasekar2017implicit,li2020towards}.